Welcome to Quintessential Quilters!

 Kids N Kamp / Childhood Cancer Family Connection

 This year the auction will be held Thursday, October 20, at The Shoe.
-If you know a crazy Buckeye fan, please tell them about the Tailgate Party at The Shoe and urge them to mark their calendars for a really fun Buckeye event.
 Not only are there wonderful quilts to see and purchase, but there is also a wealth of Buckeye memorabilia up for auction.
-You get to mingle with Buckeye players from the past and coaches from present day.
+You get to mingle with Buckeye players from the past and coaches from present.
 Enjoy some Buckeye cheers with alumni cheerleaders and feast on some really good finger food.
-You'd think that an event like this would require an expensive admission ticket, but $25 will get you in the door.
+You’d think that an event like this would require an expensive admission ticket, but $25 will get you in the door.

 Kids N Kamp has changed their name to better reflect their mission.
 They will now be known as the Childhood Cancer Family Connection.
-The website remains as www.kidsnkamp.org if you'd like more information about this local charity.
+If you’d like more information about this local charity, their website is still www.kidsnkamp.org.
 If you have any questions, call the Childhood Cancer Family Connection 614-262-2220 or Kay Hoagland.

 Franklin County Fair

 The Franklin County Fair is July 16-23, 2016.
 All QQ members are encouraged to enter the Quilt and Needle Arts portion of the Fair.
 Organizers would love to have a representation of quilt makers from all guilds across the county.
 There is a $20 fee plus $1 per entry for adult classes.
 There are 15 Classes for Large and Small Quilts, Wall Hangings, Miniatures, and Other Items, plus two Classes for Youth/Junior entries.
 Items must have been made in the last ten years.
 Entry information and forms can be downloaded at: www.fcfair.org/senior-fair-premium-book